Apple's Jony Ive is again overseeing the company's design teams

 Jony Ive, Apple's chief design officer who helped create iconic products like the iPhone, is again in charge of the tech giant's design teams.

-Ive is returning to directly supervising the teams after helping oversee the design of the company's 2.8-million square-foot ring known as the "spaceship" on the campus of its new Apple Park headquarters in Cupertino, California, as first reported by Bloomberg.
+Ive is returning to directly supervising the teams after helping oversee the design of the company's 2.8 million square-foot ring known as the "spaceship" on its new Apple Park campus in Cupertino, California, as Bloomberg first reported.

-"With the completion of Apple Park, Apple's design leaders and teams are again reporting directly to Jony Ive, who remains focused purely on design," Amy Bessette, an Apple spokeswoman, said in a statement Friday.
+"With the completion of Apple Park, Apple's design leaders and teams are again reporting directly to Jony Ive, who remains focused purely on design," Apple spokeswoman Amy Bessette said in a statement Friday.

 The Smartest Stuff: Innovators are thinking up new ways to make you, and the things around you, smarter.